cunarist/app-template/README.md

 python automate app-naming
 ```

-Convert icon files in `./assets` to apply the icon to multiple platforms with [Flutter Launcher Icons](https://pub.dev/packages/flutter_launcher_icons).
-File `app.icon.png` is applied to Windows, Linux, macOS and Android File `app_icon_full.png` is applied to iOS.
-Including the icon manually is required for Linux.
+Apply `app_icon_full.png` file in `./assets` to multiple platforms with [Flutter Launcher Icons](https://pub.dev/packages/flutter_launcher_icons).
+Appropriate rounding and scaling are applied per platform with the power of Python.
+On Linux, you should include the icon manually in the distribution package.

 ```
 python automate icon-gen